 If you’ve made space for reading, enjoyed an author event or have taken part in any bookish activities with children and young people, we’d love to hear from you.
 Whether you’ve been using our resources all year or have been doing your own thing, we want to celebrate the work you do to nurture a love of reading.

-Submissions to the challenge will open soon to all registered organisations, and the deadline for entries is 29 April 2021.
+Submissions to the challenge are now open and the deadline for entries is 29 April 2021.

 Entries can be in whatever format suits your school best.
 This could be a piece of writing, or a film, photo diary, presentation or mind map.
 We can accept files as an online attachment or through Dropbox.
 The most important thing is that we can see the evidence of how your school has built a reading culture over the past year.